Eclipse troubleshooting

 This page contains information related to upcoming products, features, and functionality.
 It is important to note that the information presented is for informational purposes only.
 Please do not rely on this information for purchasing or planning purposes.
 The development, release, and timing of any products, features, or functionality may be subject to change or delay and remain at the sole discretion of GitLab Inc.

 If the steps on this page don’t solve your problem, check the list of open issues in the Eclipse plugin’s project.
 If an issue matches your problem, update the issue.
-If no issues match your problem, create a new issue.
+If no issues match your problem, create a new issue with the required information for support.

 Review the Error Log